How to Treat Silverfish

 Life Cycle of the Silverfish

-There are three stages in the Silverfish – most insects have a four stage life cycle .
-Silverfish can lay eggs at any time during the year.
-The eggs take 19-43 days to hatch.
+Silverfish go through a three-stage life cycle called gradual metamorphosis, whereas most insects have a four-stage life cycle (complete metamorphosis).
 The life cycle from silverfish egg to adult is three to four months.

 Where do the live?